Hirokomiya/bmail/README.md

 # bmail
 How to use

-Copy and paste the code on remix or Ethereum Wallet (or anything you can deploy), make sure to connect to metamask mainnet.
+1:Copy and paste the code on
+remix
+Or
+Ethereum Wallet
+Or
+Truffle

+2:Connect to metamask, it works with both mainnet and testnet

+Alternatively
-Click "At Address" with this contract address 0xdd583e1577e202720ab84172aac04e1d1768c57f
+You can deploy "At Address" with this contract address 0xdd583e1577e202720ab84172aac04e1d1768c57f You don't have to pay GAS since I already deployed.

 Click "bmail" insert eth address in "to" box and message in "message" box to send